harness/developer-hub/docs/chaos-engineering/overview/powered-by-litmus.md

 ## Integrations

-In addition to the above features, the chaos engineering module has the following integrations in the Harness platform
+In addition to the above features, the chaos engineering module has the following integrations in the Harness platform:

 - Harness Continuous Delivery (CD)